The Real Reason Cats Are Always Licking Themselves

-Why are cats so clean?
+Why do cats lick themselves so much?

 Cats sweat a little from their paws, but they mostly rely on saliva evaporation on their fur to maintain normal body temperature.
 Grooming controls around one-third of a cat’s cooling process.